 What you want is for students to learn how to use their time in the classroom productively and efficiently so that they can get the most out of the lessons being taught and use this knowledge in real-life situations.

 Students need to be engaged with learning activities so that they will be motivated to explore and learn on their own initiative.
 The best way for them to be engaged is by making learning fun.

 You can do this by having students interact with each other and work on group projects.
 You can also create fun activities for them to engage in so that learning will be enjoyable and not a chore.

-Having the right tools and materials in your classroom will help you to keep things organized, save time, and keep student learning engaging.
+Having the right tools such as whiteboard with wheels and materials in your classroom will help you to keep things organized, save time, and keep student learning engaging.